davefriedman01/davefriedman01.github.io/README.txt

-This repository houses the source code for the GitHub Pages landing page for this GitHub account.
+This repository houses the source code for this account's GitHub Pages landing page.